Aspire Quad Flex Survival Kit Review

 What You Get

-The Quad Flex survival kit comes in a simple black box, which opens up like a chest to reveal the RDTA version of the tank assembled and several compartments for different parts inside.
+The Aspire Quad Flex 4-in-1 atomizer survival kit comes in a simple black box, which opens up like a chest to reveal the RDTA version of the tank assembled and several compartments for different parts inside.
 It’s basically an RDTA with an Ikea-like, assemble-it-yourself collection of components next to it.
 It’s a little overwhelming, but the device comes with everything you need to put together four different atomizers, so it’s really to be expected.
 You also get a 510 drip tip adapter, a frosted Pyrex tank section, a little bag of spare O-rings and grub screws and a sheet of Japanese organic cotton.
 It’s a very efficient little box of gear, to say the least.

-The appearance of the Quad Flex kit obviously depends on the specific atomizer you have assembled, but in all arrangements, it looks really cool.
+The appearance of the Quad Flex atomizer kit obviously depends on the specific atomizer you have assembled, but in all arrangements, it looks really cool.
 The RDTA has a formidable appearance, with the metallic top section supported by a glass tube with a thin chimney running up the center.
 The top cap looks great, with “Quad Flex” written on in script and a short, fat drip tip.
 There are also arrows on the top cap and bottom section indicating where to connect them.

 The upper section of the RDTA is the RDA, so that also looks really cool.
 The squonker is very similar but with a different top cap featuring airflow slots at the top rather than towards the bottom at the level of the coils.
 Finally, the Nautilus X has a no-nonsense appearance, largely taken up by the glass tube, with a thin top and bottom cap.
 Everything looks great, all in all, regardless of the setup you’re using.